Home » Blogs » Stock Market 1O1 » Return on equity (ROE): What is it?

 Let’s delve deeper into what ROE is, how it is calculated and the significance of ROE in this article!

-What is ROE in the stock market
+What is ROE in stock market?

 Return on Equity (ROE) is a metric that evaluates a company’s financial performance.
 It measures a company’s profitability and the effectiveness with which it produces those profits.